Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Time-dependent problem

 If $\sigma = 0$, then

 \end{theorem}

 Consider problem \eqref{eq:time_cdr} with $\sigma=0$ and $f=0$.
 For a sufficiently smooth solution, it follows from \eqref{eq:tcd_mp_1} and \eqref{eq:tcd_mp_3} that

 Physical quantities whose behavior is modeled with convection-diffusion-reaction equations are often by definition non-negative, like concentrations or the temperature (in Kelvin).
 The mathematical formulation of this property is the so-called positivity preservation.
 Let the data of \eqref{eq:time_cdr} be non-negative, i.e., $f\ge 0$ in $\Omega_T$ (no sinks), $g\ge 0$ on $(0,T]\times \partial\Omega$, and $u_0 \ge 0$ in $\Omega$.
-Then, if $\sigma\ge 0$, it follows from \eqref{eq:tcd_mp_4} that $u\ge 0$ in $\Omega_T$.
+Then it follows from \eqref{eq:tcd_mp_4} that $u\ge 0$ in $\Omega_T$.
 If $\sigma<0$, then as already explained in Section~\ref{sec:tcd_cont_prob}, one can transform problem \eqref{eq:time_cdr} to an equivalent problem for $\check u(t,\bx) = u(t,\bx) \exp(-\kappa t)$ with non-negative reaction coefficient and non-negative data on the right-hand sides.
-Then \eqref{eq:tcd_mp_4} implies that $\check u(t,\bx)\ge 0$ in $\Omega_T$ whence also $u\ge 0$ in $\Omega_T$.
+Then \eqref{eq:tcd_mp_4} implies that $\check u\ge 0$ in $\Omega_T$ whence also $u\ge 0$ in $\Omega_T$.
 Thus, independently of the sign of $\sigma$, the non-negativity of the data $f$, $g$, $u_0$ is sufficient for obtaining a non-negative solution.
+Therefore, besides the local and global DMP, also the positivity preservation of discretizations of the time-dependent problem is often studied in the literature.

-Besides the local and global DMP, two related properties of discretizations of the time-dependent problem are studied in the literature: positivity preservation and the local extremum diminishing property.
 Consider from now on the case that the right-hand side of \eqref{eq:time_cdr} is identically zero.
 Moreover, for simplicity, we assume that the boundary condition $g$ is independent of time.
 Let the time interval be decomposed by $0=t^0 < t^1< \ldots < t^J = T$.
 After having applied a one-step $\theta$ scheme in time and a linear discretization in space to \eqref{eq:time_cdr}, one arrives at time instant $t^{n+1}$ at an algebraic problem of the form

 where $\bu^{n+1}$ is the sought solution vector at $t^{n+1}$ and $\bu^n$ is the solution at time $t^n$.
 The matrices $\bbB$ and $\mK$ have the form \eqref{system-matrix} so that the last $N-M$ equations of \eqref{eq:tcd_disc_prob} set the Dirichlet boundary conditions for $\bu^{n+1}$; we recall that the last $N-M$ entries of $\bu^n$ and $\bu^{n+1}$ contain the boundary values.
 We assume that the matrices $\bbB$ and $\mK$ possess the typical sparsity pattern corresponding to discretizations with $\bbP_1$ finite elements, i.e.,